 Other Ways To Help Repel Mosquitoes and Flies

 When hunting, if flies and mosquitoes are a problem, you can wear clothes that help avoid them reaching your skin; I have used tape to help close the opening around my arms and legs and used a head net to help protect my head, neck, and face while also providing some protection around the neckline.

 - Beard Net

 A net that covers the face is very effective in repelling flies, especially if you wear it with a hat.
 It has to be loose enough so that there is a gap between the net and your skin, so it doesn’t come into direct contact.

 - Remove Standing Water Near

-If you are tree stand hunting has a lot of standing water you could fill in the holes or otherwise drain the water, oftentimes this isn’t possible but if it is it can be another option to pursue.
+If you are tree stand hunting has a lot of standing water, you could fill in the holes or otherwise drain the water; often, this isn’t possible, but if it is, it can be another option to pursue.